 Ground Turkey Burgers

-The last meal prep recipe I wanted to share with you all are my turkey burgers!
+The last meal prep recipe I want to share is turkey burgers!

-If you make these during your Sunday meal prep, I would put them on the menu to eat early in the week.
+- Form into patties and store in the refrigerator for 1-2 days.
+If you make these during your Sunday meal prep, I will put them on the menu to eat early in the week.

-These can also be frozen but I recommend completely thawing them out before grilling to assure you get the internal temperature of the meat up to 165 degrees.
+- Freeze the turkey burger patties.
+You can see my tips for how to freeze turkey burger patties.
+I recommend entirely thawing them out before grilling to assure you get the internal temperature of the meat up to 165 degrees.